 Munich has transformed into a vegan-friendly city in the last few years.
 So, if you haven’t been recently or have never been then it’s time to plan a trip.
 Additionally, to the fact that there is a lot of incredible vegan food in Munich, the city is also beautiful and vibrant.
 I promise, you’ll love it and you’ll leave full.

 Vegan Munich Guide – Passionate Veganism at SIGGIS

 SIGGIS vegan restaurant in Munich is owned and run by one of the most passionate vegans I met while traveling around Germany.
 Funny enough Sigrid, who the restaurant is named after, doesn’t know the first thing about cooking.
-A woman on a mission, she didn’t let that little detail stop her from opening a fantastic vegan restaurant that serves delicious and healthy food and focuses on educating people about veganism.
+A woman on a mission, she didn’t let that little detail stop her from opening a fantastic vegan restaurant.
+It serves delicious and healthy food and focuses on educating people about veganism.

 I sat down with Sigrid and her sweet rescue dogs when I visited SIGGIS.
-What I experienced was a passionate discussion about veganism, including the story that led her to become vegan and later open a restaurant.
+What I experienced was a passionate discussion about veganism.
+Including the story that led her to become vegan and later open a restaurant.